biaobin/xkinterface/README.md

 ### Tutorials with Jupyter notebook ###
 - For `Astra` related interface, see `tutorials/astra/astra_demo.ipynb`  or [here](https://nbviewer.org/urls/gitlab.desy.de/xiangkun.li/interface/-/raw/master/tutorials/astra/astra_demo.ipynb)
+  There is also a `README.md` there for more details.
 - For batch generating Genesis 1.3 input files, see `tutorials/genesis13/genesis13_demo.ipynb` or [here](https://nbviewer.org/urls/gitlab.desy.de/xiangkun.li/interface/-/raw/master/tutorials/genesis13/genesis13_demo.ipynb)
 - For postprocessing of Genesis 1.3 simulations, see `tutorials/postG4_demo.ipynb` or [here](https://nbviewer.org/urls/gitlab.desy.de/xiangkun.li/interface/-/raw/master/tutorials/genesis/postG4_demo.ipynb)
 - For optics optimization using ocelot, see `tutorials/ocelot` or [not ready yet]()